 As you can see from the screenshots on this page, the visuals are very much in line with Animal Crossing: New Leaf, albeit with a beautiful high-def sheen.
 Characters appear to be a tiny bit larger than before.
 There’s a lovely depth-of-field effect and seeing the series in HD for the first time (shh, we don't talk about Animal Crossing: Amiibo Festival) feels similar to the jump from Pikmin 2 to Pikmin 3 – it’s not particularly surprising, but those apples have never looked juicier.
 All that flora and fauna is a treat for the eyes, that’s for sure, although there’s nothing revolutionary going on.

-The lack of cloud saves is undeniably disappointing, though.
 We understand the potential for 'time manipulation', but it seems like a solvable problem and one that should be solved; Animal Crossing is a game you can easily invest hundreds of hours in, and on a portable system (in 2020!) you shouldn’t have to worry about losing your progress if your Switch gets dropped or stolen.
 One Nintendo Life team member suggested Mr Resetti’s cousin, Mr Restorri, could arrive to berate you if cloud save-based foul play is detected.
 There must be a workable solution to this issue that doesn’t penalise players for real-world scenarios where you might have to change your system clock, though.